 - Special needs plans (SNPs).
 SNPs are private insurance plans available to people who meet specific criteria, such as having a chronic health condition or being dual-eligible for Medicare and Medicaid.

-These insurance carriers offer Medicare Advantage plans in North Carolina:
+Insurance carriers that offer Medicare Advantage plans in North Carolina in 2021 include: